Spotlight on: Less Common Types of Springs

-Constant force springs are typically used in applications where a smooth return is required, counterbalancing, tension and loading applications.
-Some industries that would use constant force springs include industrial tools, window counterbalances and point of purchase machines.
+These springs are typically used in applications where a smooth return is required, counterbalancing, tension and loading applications.
+Some industries that would use them include industrial tools, window counterbalances and point of purchase machines.

 Wave springs are one of the most uniquely designed springs present within the industry.
-In essence, a wave spring is made of a coiled flat wire that have ‘waves’ or minute turns added to give it an overall spring effect.
+In essence, it is made of a coiled flat wire that have ‘waves’ or minute turns added to give it an overall spring effect.

-The main advantage that wave springs have over other varieties of coiled springs, is that they can offer the same amount of extension and compression as traditional compression springs, but they can be as much as 50% of the axial height of normal compression springs.
+The main advantage they have over other varieties of coiled springs, is that they can offer the same amount of extension and compression as traditional compression springs, but they can be as much as 50% of the axial height of normal compression springs.

-Possibly one of the most unique products that we at European Springs Ireland are able to manufacture is wire forms.
+We at European Springs Ireland are wire form manufacturers.
 When it comes to the bare bones of it, a wire form is a technical name for a metal rod that has bends incorporated to it to create a unique design that can be used in many different scenarios.

 The reason why they have become increasingly popular is due to the advancement of technology, especially in the manufacturing industry.
-With computer technology becoming more and more accurate, CNC machines can create the most exquisite wire forms for anything from use in headphones to computing.
+With computer technology becoming more and more accurate, CNC machines can create the most exquisite parts for anything from use in headphones to computing.

 It is important to understand the technical aspect of the things that we take for granted; how they work, what they are made of, and what they are used for.
-At European Springs Ireland, we are leading constant force springs, wave springs, and wire form manufacturers, so we know how important it is to know as much as you can about the springs that we use in everyday life.
+At European Springs Ireland, we are leading spring manufactures so we know how important it is to know as much as you can about the springs that we use in everyday life.

 If you would like to know more, then please contact us today on 028 9083 8605 and we will be more than happy to answer any queries you may have.